Call Today: 407-540-1551

 Prohibited Defenses to Lewd or Lascivious Exhibition

-As a result, the following defenses are statutorily prohibited from being raised at trial:
+Because Lewd or Lascivious Exhibition is a strict liability crime, the following defenses are statutorily prohibited from being raised at trial:

-2. Ignorance of the child's age.
+2. Ignorance of the child’s age

-Consent by the child to the sexual exhibition is a statutorily prohibited defense - meaning it cannot even be argued at trial.
+Consent by the child to the alleged sexual exhibition is a statutorily prohibited defense - meaning it cannot even be argued at trial.

-Prohibited Defense: Ignorance of Age
+Ignorance of the Child’s Age

-Ignorance of the child's age is also a statutorily prohibited defense - meaning it cannot be presented through the defendant at trial.
+Ignorance of the child’s age is also a statutorily prohibited defense to the crime of Lewd or Lascivious Exhibition - meaning it cannot be argued at trial.

-With that said, if it is being argued that the sexual allegation is false; a defendant could elicit testimony that the accuser lied about his or her age - as it goes to the accuser's credibility.
+With that said, if it is being argued that the allegation of Lewd or Lascivious Exhibition is false; a defendant can elicit testimony that the accuser lied about his or her age - as such testimony goes to the accuser’s credibility.

 Contact Orlando Criminal Defense Attorney